-3. Can my child use 2 different vowel sounds in words, or does he always copy the first sound for the next syllable?
+3. Can my child use two different vowel sounds in words, or does he always copy the first sound for the next syllable?

 Learning to “change” the vowel sound for a new syllable in a word is especially difficult for some toddlers.
 You may continue to hear him say “Coo coo” for cookie, “o po” for open, or “ca ca” for cracker.
 Work to help him hear and say those differences.
 Again modeling exaggerated vowels is the best way to do this.

 Your child’s SLP may be able to help you come up with “modifications” of particular words that may not be completely correct, but sound “closer” to the intended word.
 For example, for a child who can’t say “cracker,” you may teach “ca uh” as an in-between more intelligible version of the word.
-(Some children have difficulty using different consonant sounds in words until age 2 1/2, but most have mastered this by age 3.)
+(Some children have difficulty using different consonant sounds in words until age two-and-a-half, but most have mastered this by age three.)

 4. Is my child learning consonant sounds in the beginnings of words and syllables?

 Many experts “name” the sounds for young children rather than calling them by the letter.
-For example, /m/ can be called a “motor” sound, or a ”yummy” sound.
+For example, /m/ can be called a “motor” sound, or a “yummy” sound.
 A /p/ can be called a “popper” sound or “lip” sound.
-These names can be found in many early articulation books, or better yet, talk with your child’s speech pathologist.
+These names can be found in many early articulation books.
+Better yet, talk with your child’s speech pathologist.

 If you’ve heard your child use consonant sounds at the beginning of one word, or even in a word you couldn’t understand, using these sounds that he can already produce in at least one context is generally easier than teaching new sounds.

 5. Is my child using ending consonant sounds?